 Format: Author, if available.
-The title of the page as listed on the site.
-Address of page (date accessed).
+The title of the page is listed on the site—address of page (date accessed).

 Each table should be given on a separate page.
 Each table has a short, descriptive title.
 Tables are numbered in the order cited in the text.
 Abbreviations are defined as footnotes at the bottom of each table.
 Tables should not duplicate data given in the text or figures.